guibou/PyF/Readme.md

 - However, if the interpolated name is not of a compatible type (or too polymorphic), you will get an awful error.

-## Output

-For now, the only generated output is a lazy `Text` from `Data.Text.Lazy`.
-I'm still wondering if a polymorphic solution is better than a monomorphic solution with different quasiquoters name.

 ## Difference with the Python Syntax